Open3DA/LL3DA/README.md

 3. `ScanQA`.
 Follow the commands [here](https://github.com/ATR-DBI/ScanQA/blob/main/docs/dataset.md) to download the `ScanQA` dataset.
 4. `3D-LLM`.
 The data are located at [here](./data/3D_LLM).
 We have also shared our pre-processing scripts [here](./data/3D_LLM/pre-process-3D-LLM.py).

+We will update the latest released data (V3) from 3D-LLM.

 Finally, organize the files into the following folders:

 ```